elemental/Elemental/doc/source/core/matrix.rst

       leading dimension equal to `ldim` (which must be greater than or equal to ``std::min(height,1)``).

+   .. cpp:function:: void MakeTrapezoidal( Side side, Shape shape, int offset=0 )

+      Explicitly introduce zeroes into the distributed matrix such that it is trapezoidal with respect to the left or right diagonal (as chosen by the ``side`` parameter).
+Whether or not the matrix is lower or upper trapezoidal is determined by the ``shape`` parameter, and the diagonal offset is chosen by the ``offset`` parameter (:math:`0` denotes the main diagonal, :math:`-1` denotes the subdiagonal, and :math:`+1` denotes the superdiagonal).

+   .. cpp:function:: void ScaleTrapezoid( T alpha, Side side, Shape shape, int offset=0 )

+      Scale the portion of the matrix determined by the above discussion by the scalar :math:`\alpha`.

    .. cpp:function:: void SetToIdentity()

       Sets the entire matrix to zero, with the exception of the main diagonal